Akhil-Chopra/HTML-Menu-Bar-Project/README.md

-# HTML-Menu-Bar-Project
+# Menu-Bar-Project
-This project is a minimalist menu bar created solely using HTML.
-The menu bar offers a straightforward navigation system suitable for various web applications or websites.
-It's designed to be lightweight, easy to implement, and highly customizable to fit different design needs.
+This project is a simple menu bar created using HTML and CSS.
+The menu bar provides a clean and intuitive navigation system for web applications or websites.
+It is designed to be easily customizable and can be integrated into various projects with minimal effort.